openstack-archive/stx-docs/doc/source/installation_guide/latest/index.rst

 Install stx-tools project
 '''''''''''''''''''''''''

 Clone the stx-tools project.
-Usually you’ll want to clone it under your user’s home directory.
+Usually, you want to clone the stx-tools repository under your user’s home directory.

 ::